 Restraint is a difficult concept for a food lover.
-Second helpings are a must, a mid-morning and mid-afternoon snack goes without saying, and chocolate somehow coerces its way in there.
+Second helpings are a must, a mid-morning and mid-afternoon snack goes without saying, and chocolate somehow coerces its way in there on a daily basis.
 Also some form of fruit is munched on because, by then, you feel greedy and unhealthy – I hear fruit reverses all calories.

 Junk food in the supermarket, although tempting, is relatively easy to avoid if you go with a strict budget, fill your trolley with vegetables, eggs and lean meat, and then march hastily past the cake aisle, eyes averted.
 Never shop on an empty stomach.
 Whenever I make that mistake I always pause next to the bread, my eyes linger on pastry, or my mouth waters just looking at a yogurt.